lambdalisue/vim-fern/README.md

 A fern window with _project drawer_ style always appeared to the most left side of Vim and behaviors of some mappings/actions are slightly modified (e.g. a buffer in the next window will be used as an anchor buffer in a project drawer style to open a new buffer.)

-Note that addtional to the all options available for _split windows_ style, _project drawer_ style enables the follwoing options:
+Note that additional to the all options available for _split windows_ style, _project drawer_ style enables the following options:

 | Option    | Default | Description                                                      |
 | --------- | ------- | ---------------------------------------------------------------- |